-- 1.1 We are acting as Irish counsel to the Company, registered number 669283, a public company limited by shares, incorporated under the laws of Ireland, in connection with the business combination agreement dated 6 June 2020 as amended on 25 August 2020 between, amongst others, the Company, Fusion Welcome - Fuel, S.A. and HL Acquisitions Corp. (the "Business Combination Agreement") and the registration statement on Form F-1 (No. 333-) filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Securities Act") on 8 January 2021 (the "Registration Statement").
-We refer in particular to the registration by the Company of: - (a) 11,512,000 Class A Ordinary Shares of the Company for issuance pursuant to the Registration Statement (the "Shares for Issuance"); - (b) 10,759,133 Class A Ordinary Shares of the Company for resale pursuant to the Registration Statement (the "Shares for Resale" and, together with the Shares for Issuance, the "Shares"); and - (c) 4,372,892 warrants to purchase Class A Ordinary Shares of the Company for resale pursuant to the Registration Statement (the "Warrants").
+- We are acting as Irish counsel to the Company, registered number 669283, a public company limited by shares, incorporated under the laws of Ireland, in connection with the business combination agreement dated 6 June 2020 as amended on 25 August 2020 between, amongst others, the Company, Fusion Welcome Fuel, S.A. and HL Acquisitions Corp. (the "Business Combination Agreement") and the registration statement on Form F-1 (No. 333-251990) filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Securities Act") on 8 January 2021 and amended on 26 January 2021 (the "Registration Statement").
+We refer in particular to the registration by the Company of: - (a) 10,402,636 Class A Ordinary Shares of the Company for issuance pursuant to the Registration Statement (the "Shares for Issuance"); - (b) 10,759,133 Class A Ordinary Shares of the Company for resale pursuant to the Registration Statement (the "Shares for Resale" and, together with the Shares for Issuance, the "Shares"); and - (c) 4,372,892 warrants to purchase Class A Ordinary Shares of the Company for resale pursuant to the Registration Statement (the "Warrants").